onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 The penalty for false prophecy, including speaking in the name of a god other than YHWH or speaking presumptuously in YHWH's name, is death (Deuteronomy 18:20). https://en.wikipedia.org/wiki/False_prophet

+> "When the debate is lost, slander becomes the tool of the loser." - [Anonymous](https://www.goodreads.com/quotes/48955-when-the-debate-is-lost-slander-becomes-the-tool-of)

+premodern vs modern self:
+    premodern worldview:
+    - a person is defined by telos, duty & role
+    - desires are evenents that happen to you - not truths about you
+    - identity is largely external: family, vocation, covenant, God
+    - moral formation means disciplining inner impulses modern worldview:
+    - a person is defined by their inner psychological landscape
+    - desires are treated as revelatory
+    - identity is internal and expressive
+    - moral good = authenticity, not self-mastery desires should be pointed towards the good - not everything about us is good, it's not just about fully expressing ourselves as individuals with our own truth - desire isn't sacred - it should be questioned
+christianity:
+- says sin begins in the heart
+- demands confession and self-examination
+- treats desire as morally meaningful
+- insists the self must be transformed - not indulged modern secular culture has removed the framework of sin, redemption, grace & telos. what's left?
+- desire without judgement
+- identity without transcendence
+- psychology without salvation the inner life doesn't disappear - it becomes absolute. when desire loses a higher reference point, it becomes sacred.
+Once God is gone, desire doesn't get demoted - it gets enthroned.

+we will predict and anticipate the arguments against us and we will dismantle/diffuse them even before they're brought up - and sometimes that will mean that we will have corrected an error on our side - growth!

+"All people seek to know" is the opening line of Aristotle's Metaphysics, establishing his belief that curiosity is a fundamental, natural human desire.
+Aristotle suggests that this desire is not just for survival, but for understanding the world, causes, and truth, which drives human progress and scientific endeavor.

 I believe that belief and love are the most powerful forces in the universe - is belief good actually? what does popper have to say about it?